IdealisticAI/Documentation/BigManage.md

-Introducing BigManage by Idealistic AI...
+Introducing BigManage by Idealistic AI – a revolutionary software designed to streamline company communication.
+BigManage leverages AI to intelligently extract and organize information directly from user chat prompts—no menus, buttons, or traditional UI required.
+Experience seamless intercommunication like never before.

 ## Company
 ##### To start using BigManage, you’ll need to create or join a company.
 This will be the main space where all your future content is organized and managed.